chiefenne/electronics_inventory/README.md

 If the URL ends with an image extension (`.png`, `.jpg`, `.jpeg`, `.gif`, `.webp`, `.svg`), the table shows a hover preview.
 Clicking the preview opens the image in a new tab.

+On touch devices (mobile/tablet), previews are shown by tapping the icon (instead of hovering).
+Use the × button to close the preview.

 ## QR label URLs (important)

 Container label QR codes are generated using `BASE_URL` in `app.py`.